toptal/chewy/README.md

 ### Minitest integration

-Add `require 'chewy/minitest/helpers'` to your test_helper.rb, and then for tests which you'd like indexing enabled, `include Chewy::Minitest::Helpers`.
+Add `require 'chewy/minitest'` to your test_helper.rb, and then for tests which you'd like indexing test hooks, `include Chewy::Minitest::Helpers`.

 ### DatabaseCleaner